sdroadie/sdroadie.github.io/_posts/2015-02-17-jekyll-deployment.md

 all files and upload them to the public_html directory of the host using curl.

 ## Content with Prose.io.
-As I said before, my girlfriend is not a technical user.
-I don't expect her to open a text editor and use Markdown (though it is quite easy) just to add new content to her site.
+As I said before, my friend is not a technical user.
+I didn't expect her to open a text editor and use Markdown (though it is quite easy) just to add new content to her site.
 Using [Prose.io](http://prose.io), she can easily add images, blog posts, or any other content, without having to play around with git